ewaldmire/ascender/docs/docsite/rst/release_notes/known_issues.rst

 Upgrading existing Instance Groups on OCP deployments
 =======================================================
 All job execution occurs in Container Groups are deployed on OpenShift.
 Creating new "normal" Instance Groups is disabled in the user interface, however upon upgrade, nothing happens to regular instance groups.
 This is a known issue because any resources that attempt to use the normal instance group that contains control plane pods as instances will have 0 capacity and jobs will stay in the pending state indefinitely.
 The workaround is to delete all of these "normal" instance groups.
-By default, there is a Container Group where job execution will occur in the same namespace as Ascender pods are deployed.
+By default, there is a Container Group where job execution will occur in the same namespace as climber pods are deployed.
 Additional capacity can be provided by configuring other Container Groups on the same or any other OpenShift cluster.

 Database on Disk Becomes Corrupted
 ======================================

-If Ascender is not cleanly shutdown, it leaves a ``/var/lib/awx/beat.db`` file on disk.
-If that happens, the dispatcher won’t start, and you must manually delete the ``/var/lib/awx/beat.db`` file and restart Ascender before the dispatcher will start properly.
+If climber is not cleanly shutdown, it leaves a ``/var/lib/awx/beat.db`` file on disk.
+If that happens, the dispatcher won’t start, and you must manually delete the ``/var/lib/awx/beat.db`` file and restart climber before the dispatcher will start properly.

 Local management not functioning as expected
 ============================================

-All playbooks are executed by Ascender in a Linux container called an automation execution environment.
+All playbooks are executed by climber in a Linux container called an automation execution environment.

 The use  of ``delegate_to: localhost`` or ``local_action`` to manage the executing host will not function in this environment, as it will still be executing inside the container.